Create & Manage Inspections

 • Secondary Inspector: Select a secondary inspector for the record, if applicable.

-• Start / End At: Select the Start At date for the inspection.
+• Start and End At: Select the start at date for the inspection.
 Then, enter the time needed for the inspection.
-Do this if the Calendar is not used for scheduling.
+Do this if the calendar is not used for scheduling.
 The system defaults to 1 hour from the start time.
 This can also be the time that was set during implementation.
 The end date and time are very important for final inspections.
 This is because that date is tracked in all reports.
 It is also tracked in some placards.

 • Notify Flag: Check to select a group to notify